On the Various Translations between Classical, Intuitionistic and Linear Logic: Introduction

-which, as we have seen, are the projections of Intuitionistic Logic $\IL$, Classical Linear Logic $\CLL$, and Classical Logic $\CL$ in the language of $\ILL$, respectively.
-This means that we are working entirely in the language of $\ILL$, and when we speak of the validity or provability of an $\ILL$-formula $A$ in $\ILb, \CLLb$ or $\CLb$, we mean the validity or provability of $A$ in the corresponding $\ILL$-extension.
+As we have seen, $\ILb, \CLLb$ and $\CLb$ are the projections of Intuitionistic Logic $\IL$, Classical Linear Logic $\CLL$, and Classical Logic $\CL$ in the language of $\ILL$ or $\ILZ$.
+This means that we are working entirely in the language of $\ILL$ or $\ILZ$, and when we speak of the validity or provability of an $\ILL$-formula $A$ in $\ILb, \CLLb$ or $\CLb$, we mean the validity or provability of $A$ in the corresponding $\ILL$-extension.

 Our analysis of the various proof translations will rely on the validity or failure of certain equivalences.
-Let us start with the equivalences which are valid in $\CLb$, but hold or fail in $\ILb$ and $\ILL$.
+Let us start with the equivalences which are valid in $\CLb$, but hold or fail in $\IL_\bot$ and $\ILZ$.

-\begin{prop} The following $\CLLb$ (and hence also $\CLb$) equivalences hold / fail in $\ILb$ and $\ILL$:
+\begin{prop} The following $\CLLb$ (and hence also $\CLb$) equivalences hold / fail in $\IL_\bot$ and $\ILZ$:

 \end{prop} \begin{proof} Clearly, all these equivalences hold in the presence of $\DNE$.
-Positive results (provability in $\ILb = \ILL + \PRO$ and/or $\ILL$) are easy exercises.
-The fact that the equivalences in $(vi)$, $(xi)$ and $(xiv)$ fail in $\ILb$ (and hence also in $\ILL$) is well known and can be shown by simple Kripke structures.
-One can also show that $(ii)$, $(iv)$, $(viii)$, $(ix)$ and $(xv)$ are not provable in $\ILL$ by constructing bounded pocrims (partially ordered residuated integral monoids) where these fail (for instance, see \cite{ao} for a pocrim where $(ix)$ fails). \end{proof}
+Positive results (provability in $\IL_\bot = \ILZ + \PRO$ and/or $\ILZ$) are easy exercises.
+The fact that the equivalences in $(vi)$, $(xi)$ and $(xiv)$ fail in $\IL_\bot$ (and hence also in $\ILZ$) is well known and can be shown by simple Kripke structures.
+One can also show that $(ii)$, $(iv)$, $(viii)$, $(ix)$ and $(xv)$ are not provable in $\ILZ$ by constructing bounded pocrims (partially ordered residuated integral monoids) where these fail (for instance, see \cite{ao} for a pocrim where $(ix)$ fails). \end{proof}

 When looking at translations of $\ILb$ into $\ILL$ we will also need the following results:

 \begin{prop} The following $\ILb = \ILL + \PRO$ equivalences hold / fail in $\ILL$\footnote{The equivalences valid in $\ILL$ are also valid in $\CLLb$.
 This result will be used in Section 6.}: